Criminal defense lawyer

 A criminal defense lawyer is a lawyer (mostly barristers) specializing in the defense of individuals and companies charged with criminal activity.
-Some criminal defense lawyers are privately retained, while others are employed by the various jurisdictions with criminal courts for appointment to represent indigent persons; the latter are generally called public defenders.
-The terminology is imprecise because each jurisdiction may have different practices with various levels of input from state and federal law or consent decrees.
+Some criminal defense lawyers are privately retained, while others are employed by the various jurisdictions with criminal courts for appointment to represent.indigent persons; the latter are generally called public defenders.
+The terminology is imprecise because each jurisdiction may have different practices with various levels of input from country to country.
 Some jurisdictions use a rotating system of appointments, with judges appointing a private practice attorney or firm for each case.